People, places and performance!

 In 2017, we started our own time travel project located in Girvan in the south west of Scotland.
 We are delighted to continue to work with local charity Girvan Town Team to progress our explorations into new technologies for places.
 Read more about our first research project FutureUnwritten or take a peek at our new adventure into AR called Spirit of Scotland!

 Another key interest of Tartan Jigsaw is the Business Improvement District initiative (BIDs).
-We are delighted to be a practitioner with BIDs Scotland and we are currently supporting the development of Largs BID as its moves through its renewal phase and transforms into a Community Improvment District - Perhaps the first in Scotland!
+We are delighted to be a practitioner with BIDs Scotland and we recently completed an initial consultation for the development of Largs BID as it moves through its renewal phase and transforms into a Community Improvment District - Perhaps the first in Scotland!
 Watch this space for more information about Community Improvement Districts!

 During 2017, Tartan Jigsaw developed a unique partnership with Listen Up, a well-respected Scottish business that provides measurement for customer experience and satisfaction.
 In October 2017, the Destination Optimisation Tool was launched at the Scottish Parliament as part of the Scotland's Towns Reception.
-We are currently working with Scotlands Towns Partnership to test our Destination Optimisation Tool as a way to shorten the time it takes to undertake the BID development process in Scotland.
 Read more about this exciting new way to measure your town or destination's performance with DOT

 In a small change to the usual regeneration work undertaken, Ros Halley of Tartan